- Parks & Recreation

 Mount Jumbo Winter Wildlife Closure

-- The North Zone, from the Saddle Trail to the north, is closed annually from December 1 until May 1*
+- Jumbo's North Zone, including areas north of the Saddle Road, is closed from December 1 to May 1 or later.

-- The South Zone, from the Saddle Trail above Lincoln Hills Dr. and south to I-90, is closed annually December 1 to March 15*
+- Jumbo's South Zone, south of the Saddle Road, is closed from December 1 to March 15 or later.

 - Closure dates may vary due to weather conditions and wildlife protection requirements.